davemlz/eemont/CONTRIBUTING.rst

    pytest tests

-This will autmatically test all modules for the available satellite platforms through eemont.
+This will automatically test all modules for the available satellite platforms through eemont.
 If you have added a new feature, please include it in the tests.

 To test across different Python versions, please use :code:`tox`.